dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ## **Notebook 01: Data Acquisition, Pt.
 1**

-Of all NBA players across the 2024-25 regular season, 569 players registered at least one statistic (points, turnovers, ..., anything).
+Of all NBA players across the 2024-25 regular season, 569 players registered at least one statistic (a point, a turnover, ..., anything of a statistical nature).
 All regular season game logs for these 569 players were retrieved from the NBA API endpoints `LeagueDashPlayerStats` and `PlayerGameLog`.
-These endpoints include player IDs (e.g., 1630639), but not the actual player names.
-The names were retrieved from the NBA API endpoint `players`.
+These endpoints included player IDs (e.g., 1630639), but not the actual player names.
+Therefore, the names were retrieved from the NBA API endpoint `players`.
 After appropriate cleaning and merging, the player game logs DataFrame was created.

 > <sub> Note: "API" stands for Application Programming Interface.
 It's like a vending machine where you can request data.
-"Endpoints" are like selections in the vending machine.
+"Endpoints" are like selections inside the vending machine.

 ---